-Google faces £7 bn claim on behalf of UK consumers
+Google Faces £7 Bn Claim On Behalf Of Uk Consumers

-Google is facing a new lawsuit in Britain, which accuses the US tech giant of stifling competition in the search engine market and causing prices to rise across the UK economy, a statement said Thursday.
+London: Google is facing a new lawsuit in Britain, which accuses thetech giant of stifling competition in the search engine market and causing prices to rise across the UK economy, a statement said Thursday.

 The claim, filed with the UK Competition Appeal Tribunal, is seeking around £7 billion ($8.7 billion) in damages on behalf of effectively every consumer in the country.